 Provins is within Zone 5 of the transport zone, so train fares are included within the Paris Visite zone 1-5 travel card.
 If you only have the zone 1-3 travel card, the train fare will cost €12 each way.

 If Gothic architecture is your thing, come to Chartres.
-Here you’ll see one of the best-preserved Gothic cathedrals in all of France, if not the world.
+Here you’ll see one of France’s best-preserved Gothic cathedrals, if not the world.

 Designated a UNESCO World Heritage Site in 1979, the 13th-century cathedral is remarkably preserved, especially its original stained glass windows.

 In fact, in Chartres, you will also find Le Centre International du Vitrail, a workshop museum dedicated to stained glass art.